 Crohn's disease usually begins in young people and tends to involve the end of the small intestine (ileum) in inflammatory swelling.
 The inflammatory activity mostly involves the small bowel wall and often becomes chronic with thickening of the wall and sometimes perforation.
 The colon and other parts of the digestive tract are sometimes involved.
 Crohn's disease affects males and females equally and appears to run in some families.
 About 20 percent of people with Crohn's disease have a blood relative with some form of inflammatory bowel disease.

 Crohn's Disease covers a spectrum of illness from early, relatively mild bowel inflammation to more destructive and even life-threatening disease.
-Crohn's disease usually begins in young people and tends to involve the end of the small intestine (ileum) in inflammatory swelling.
-The inflammatory activity is often concentrated in the small bowel wall which often thickens with scarring and inflammatory swelling.
 The small intestine sometimes perforates.
 Any part of the digestive tract may be involved.
 Crohn's disease affects males and females equally and appears to run in some families.
 About 20 percent of people with Crohn's disease have a blood relative with some form of inflammatory bowel disease.

 Sator summarized the disease process:” Crohn's disease and ulcerative colitis are idiopathic, chronic, relapsing, inflammatory conditions that are immunologically mediated.
 Although their exact etiologies remain uncertain, results from research in animal models, human genetics, basic science and clinical trials have provided important new insights into the pathogenesis of chronic, immune-mediated, intestinal inflammation.
 These studies indicate that Crohn's disease and ulcerative colitis are heterogeneous diseases characterized by various genetic abnormalities that lead to overly aggressive T-cell responses to a subset of commensal enteric bacteria.
 The onset and reactivation of disease are triggered by environmental factors that transiently break the mucosal barrier, stimulate immune responses or alter the balance between beneficial and pathogenic enteric bacteria.
 Different genetic abnormalities can lead to similar disease phenotypes; these genetic changes can be broadly characterized as causing defects in mucosal barrier function, immunoregulation or bacterial clearance.
 These new insights will help develop better diagnostic approaches that identify clinically important subsets of patients for whom the natural history of disease and response to treatment are predictable.”
 (R. Balfour Sartor Mechanisms of disease: pathogenesis of Crohn's disease and ulcerative colitis Nature Clinical Practice Gastroenterology & Hepatology (2006) 3, 390-407)